 - Faculty Learning Opportunities, a set of workshops and informal meetings for new and established faculty and academic leaders.
-Cohort programs include the Faculty Learning Series, Summer Faculty Leadership Institute and Aspire Faculty Fellows Program.
+In addition to the Faculty Learning Series, we offer cohort programs including the Creating a Sustainable Writing Program, Summer Faculty Leadership Institute and Aspire Faculty Fellows Program.

 - NDAH and Sexual Harassment Policies – Key Points

 - Legal considerations

 - Strategic Budget Management